 Step 1: Applicants must meet the following requirements to apply to the program: hold a baccalaureate degree from a regionally accredited college or university; have taken at least 18 hours of psychology related undergraduate coursework (General or Introduction to Psychology and Statistics are required); a GPA of 3.0 or higher is considered competitive: however, multiple factors are considered when making admissions decisions.

-International Students: Please click here to find out more about the application requirements. http://snu.edu/international-admissions
+International Students: Please visit the international admissions webpage to find out more about the application requirements. http://snu.edu/international-admissions.